sailingfree/Python-VPP/README.md

 3-DOF Velocity Prediction Program base on the [ORC](https://www.orc.org/index.asp?id=21) aero and hydro dynamic models.
 The code make use of Object-oriented-Programming to be as general as possible.

+I created this to include details for a hanse 301 wing keel yacht.

 ## Getting Started
 ### To Do List (prioritized)